GSI-Fing-Udelar/tectonic/docs/remote_access.md

 ssh traineeXX@<machine_ip>
 ```
 where:

  - `XX`: will be the instance number assigned to the user.
- - `machine_ip`: it depends on the `external_network` and `bridge_base_ip` options in the ini config file.
-Assuming a scenario with a single `entry_point` per instance, then the entry_point of instance X will have the IP `bridge_base_ip` + X within the `external_network`.
-Taking the default values ​​of these variables, the entry_point of instance 1 will have the IP 192.168.0.11, that of instance 2 the IP 192.168.0.12 and so on.
+ - `machine_ip`: it depends on the `external_network` and
+   `bridge_base_ip` options in the ini config file.
+Assuming a
+   scenario with a single `entry_point` per instance, then the
+   entry_point of instance X will have the IP `bridge_base_ip` + X
+   within the `external_network`.
+Taking the default values ​​of these
+   variables, the entry point of instance 1 will have the IP
+   192.168.0.11, that of instance 2 the IP 192.168.0.12 and so on.

 #### Docker

-Not applicable since Docker is used solely as a development and testing environment for the scenarios.
+Not applicable, since Docker is used solely as a development and
+testing environment for the scenarios.